veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 - **Default values**: Unless explicitly called out, there should be no assumptions made regarding default values, such as null or undefined.
 - **Legacy vs. Enhanced Properties**: In the documentation, an effort has been made to distinguish between legacy properties and newly defined ones through color coding, such as using bold text or different background colors for enhancements.
 While this color coding is not guaranteed to be consistent, the distinctions between values defined in E-RTMP should be readily apparent.
 - **Capability flags:** The capabilities flags, exchanged during a connect handshake, may not cover all possible functionalities.
 For instance, a client might indicate support for multitrack processing without specifying its ability to encode or decode multitrack streams.
 In scenarios where a client, capable of issuing a play command, declares multitrack support, it MUST be equipped to handle the playback of such streams.
 Similarly, if a client is aware of the server's multitrack capabilities, it MAY opt to publish a multitrack stream.
+- **Quotation Marks Guidelines:** The conventions for using double quotes (") and back quotes (`) in this document to ensure clarity and consistency are:

+  - **Double quotes** are used for:
+    - **Direct Quotations:** Quoting speech or text from other sources. \
+      **E.g.,** The researcher stated, "The results are preliminary but promising."
+    - **Titles and Special Terms:** Highlighting titles of works, specific technical terms, or specific phrases. \
+      **E.g.,** "Adobe Flash Video File Format Specification, Version 10.1", August 2010.
+    - **Longer Phrases:** Quoting longer phrases or sentences within the text. \
+      **E.g.,** The project manager explained, "The next phase of the project will involve comprehensive testing and validation to ensure all components are functioning as expected."
+    - **Emphasizing Terms:** Highlighting specific terms, jargon, or phrases within a sentence. \
+      **E.g.,** The terms "REQUIRED" or "SHALL", means that the definition is an absolute requirement of the specification.
+    - **Inline Quotes:** Quoting short phrases or single words within a sentence to draw attention. \
+      **E.g.,** RTMP includes a previously undocumented "audio silence" message
+    - **Nested Quotes:** When you need to include a quote within another quote. \
+      **E.g.,** She said, "It's important to understand 'quantum mechanics' to advance in this field."
+  - **Back quotes are used for:**
+    - **Inline Code and Commands:** Highlighting inline code snippets, commands, and special syntax within documentation. \
+      **E.g.,** Use the `ls -la` command to list all files in the directory.
+    - **Denoting Values:** Clearly distinguishing values, variables, or parameters within the text. \
+      **E.g.,** The `sizeOfAudioTrack` specifies the size in bytes of the current track that is being processed. \
+       \
+      When using back quotes in Markdown, the enclosed text will be formatted as inline code.
+This is particularly useful for highlighting code snippets, commands, and values.
+The back quotes ensure that the text within them stands out from the regular content.

 ## Contextualizing Enhancements